-Grand Canyon women's basketball embarks on its first ever Mountain West Championship tournament this weekend, facing Utah State in the first round tomorrow evening at Thomas and Mack Center in Las Vegas, Nevada.Â
+Grand Canyon women's basketball embarks on its first Mountain West Championship tournament this weekend, facing Utah State in the first round Saturday night at Thomas & Mack Center in Las Vegas.Â

 AT A GLANCE